Brian-Sirzbear/JupyterHub-Exercises-for-SCTC-1013/Exercises-02/README.md

 * Got rid of the Index Exercises (the manner in which it was taught in those exercise problems was too far removed from the data science aspect, i feel)
 * Added New Exercise 4 that delves into data wrangling

+## Version 1.3 (current):
+* With the creation of the Student Library, we will almost certainly be placing more reliance/reinforcement on the student's ability to compile their library, and as such, we do not want them to rely on the tables of functions/methods of the Exercises themselves.
+I have removed the vast majority of these tables.
+* In the instances where a student would need particular functions/methods not in Lab 2, I have provided them at the relevant problems.
+* Renamed all Exercise parts to Problems (make the distincton between Exercises and the individual Problems within exercises)
+* Added Rules to Problem 3.1 (make them actually put in effort smh)
+*